Skip to content

 Local Large Model Translation

-Limited by computer performance, locally deployed models are generally small models, such as 7b, 14b, 70b, with a maximum of about 100b.
-Small models obviously cannot understand or strictly follow prompt instructions.
-Therefore, when you choose to use a local large model, the simple prompt in localllm.txt will be automatically used, and three-step reflection translation will not be used regardless of whether it is selected.
+Limited by computer performance, locally deployed models are generally small, such as 7b, 14b, 70b, with the largest being around 100b.
+Small models cannot understand or strictly follow prompt instructions.
+Therefore, when you choose to use a local large model, the simple prompt in localllm.txt will be used automatically, and the three-step reflection translation method will not be used, regardless of whether it is selected.

 image.png

-Prompt in software directory/videotrans/localllm.txt when complete subtitles are not sent:
+The prompt in software directory/videotrans/localllm.txt when not sending complete subtitles

-Translate the text within the <INPUT> tag to {lang}, keep line breaks, output the translation directly, and do not add any explanations or prompts.
+Translate the text within the <INPUT> tags into {lang}, keep line breaks, output the translated text directly, and do not add any instructions or prompts.

 <INPUT></INPUT>